Bitcoin

 Learn

-Proof-of-work is a consensus protocol that enables blockchain networks that use the protocol to achieve consensus on the validity of transactions on a block.
-Satoshi Nakamoto introduced it in cryptocurrency when the pseudonymous Bitcoin creator proposed the solution in the Bitcoin Whitepaper.
+Proof of Work in cryptocurrency is a consensus protocol that enables blockchain networks that use the protocol to achieve consensus on the validity of transactions on a block.
+Satoshi Nakamoto introduced it in cryptocurrency when the pseudonymous Bitcoin (BTC) creator proposed the solution in the Bitcoin Whitepaper.

-Proof of work (PoW) is one of the fundamental concepts in understanding the transaction validation process and is what makes Bitcoin and other PoW networks possible.
+Proof of Work in blockchain is one of the fundamental concepts in understanding the transaction validation process and is what makes Bitcoin and other PoW networks possible.

 Ideally, Satoshi, in the whitepaper, proposed a solution to the double-spending problem in the conventional transaction models using a peer-to-peer network.
 The blockchain network would timestamp transactions by hashing them, and validating them would require Proof-of-Work.
 The work here involves determining the unique hash, the digital fingerprint for a transaction.
 The long string of random characters is the proof.

-Understanding consensus is necessary to understand how the Proof-of-Work protocol works.
+Understanding consensus is necessary to understand how Proof-of-Work in cryptocurrency works.
 In the ordinary sense, consensus refers to an agreement among independent entities.
 For instance, in an independent democratic country, the citizens hold elections, and each candidate’s votes are counted.
 The parties then agree or reach a consensus on who will form the government, depending on the number of votes garnered.

 Blockchain networks consist of a series of interconnected and independent computers, known as nodes, responsible for securing the network.
 Therefore, this network of computers uses the Proof-of-Work protocol to agree on a single value that one of the independent entities proposes.